reiver/golang-backend-training/chapters/simple_json/README.md

 In this code `p` is a `[]byte` that has the JSON in it.

-This will Go code will result in the following JSON code:
+This will Go code will (logically) result in the following JSON code:
 ```json
 {
 	"apple":"ONE",